-Working Vacations: Getting Stuff Done While Enjoying Paradise
+Working Vacations: Getting Stuff Done in Paradise

 By Richard Melendez, Digital Editor